azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

             "plan": the plan found (list of grounded actions, should be empty) }

-"no_plan_found": True if random action is taken because no plans were found within the budget of sampling tries
+"found_no_plans_so_random_action": True if random action is taken because no plans were found within the budget of sampling tries

 "empty_plan_so_random_action": True if random action is taken because the planner returned an empty plan and the babbled lifted action is not able to be grounded in the current state